marcinduma/WILCLD-2611/docs/intersight.md

 Click next and fill password.

 !!! tip
-	credentials for the session can be found in WIL Assistant portal.
-In case of issues, ask proctor to help.
+	Credentials for the session can be found in WIL Assistant portal.
+In case of issues, ask proctor for help.

 ## 2. Intersigh Dashboard Target

-When you are loged to Cisco Intersight, first page you see is *Monitor* section.
+While you are logged to Cisco Intersight, first page you see is *Monitor* section.

 <img src="https://raw.githubusercontent.com/marcinduma/WILCLD-2611/master/images/intersight-monitor.png" width = 1500>